All for Joomla All for Webmasters

 Falling Film Evaporators, LTV Evaporators, Forced Circulation Evaporators, Plate Evaporators, etc. for more information, please contact us.

-In a typical rising film evaporator, the heat exchanger is mounted vertically, and the evaporator liquid flows upward through the tubes.
-As it rises through the tubes, the water in the evaporator liquid boils.
+Tubes in a typical rising film evaporator carry the liquid upward as the vertically mounted heat exchanger facilitates boiling of the water in the evaporator liquid.
 This boiling action helps the liquid move up and out of the tubes.
-A vertically mounted heat exchanger is used in both a falling film evaporator and a rising film evaporator.
-In this case, however, evaporator liquid is pumped to the heat exchanger’s top and flows downward through the tubes.
+In both a falling film evaporator and a rising film evaporator, we use a vertically mounted heat exchanger.
+In this case, the evaporator pumps the liquid to the top of the heat exchanger and directs its flow downward through the tubes.
 Water boils in the evaporator liquid as it flows down the tubes, helping to force the liquid down and out.

-During commissioning and start-up, we will train the personnel designated by the Customer in proper operating and maintenance procedures for a per diem fee, plus travel and living expenses to be reimbursed at cost.
+We will actively train the personnel designated by the Customer in proper operating and maintenance procedures during commissioning and start-up.
+The training will pay a per diem fee and reimburse travel and living expenses at cost.
 To facilitate training, as well as ongoing operation and maintenance of the equipment module, we will supply an Operations and Maintenance Manual.
-Complete specifications and supporting information on all auxiliaries (such as pumps, motors, and instrumentation), as well as copies of the Process Flow Drawing, Process Piping and Instrumentation Drawing, and General Arrangement Drawing, will be included.
+Full specs and details on auxiliaries (pumps, motors, instrumentation) and drawings (Process Flow, Piping, Instrumentation, General Arrangement) are provided.